react-dnd/react-dnd/packages/util-asap/README.md

 guarantee that the task queue will begin flushing immediately after the current event.
-However, once the task queue begins flushing, it will not yield until the queue is empty, even if the queue grows while executing tasks.
+However, once the task queue begins flushing, it will not yield until the queue is empty, even if the queue grows while running tasks.

 The following browsers allow the use of [DOM mutation observers][] to access the HTML [microtask queue][], and thus begin flushing ASAP's task queue